-The amendment provides alternatives that encourage innovation and the use of materials and equipment
+The amendment provides alternatives that encourage innovation and the use of materials and equipment which will result in a home which is at least equivalent of that prescribed in the energy code.

 The modifications will reinstate many of the changes made since the 2006 IRC Chapter 11.
 Those changes restricted the flexibility of the builder/designer to construct an energy-efficient code compliant home while still meeting the energy performance levels of the current code.